 This advice will help to reduce the volume of data used when it matters the most to the members, while having little or no impact on their own experience.

-Fair usage guidelines (while travelling within the EU and select countries)
+Fair Usage Policy (while travelling within the EU and select countries)

 goodybags with inclusive roaming are intended for giffgaff members who typically reside in the UK, but may take trips to other EU and select country destinations from time to time.

-We have some fair usage guidelines to protect this and other misuses of the service.
-See our guidelines here.
+We have a Fair Usage Policy to protect this and other misuses of the service.
+See our policy here.

 Traffic Management Indicator